feliperohdee/use-filter-criteria/README.md

 - ⚡ **Aliases**: Save and reuse criteria configurations with the ability to override properties when referenced
 - 🎛️ **Flexible**: Customizable default values and source path resolution
 - 🔄 **Dynamic Values**: Support for dynamic value resolution using `$path` and custom functions
-- 📊 **Detailed Logging**: Optional detailed diagnostics for understanding filter results
+- 📊 **Detailed Logging**: Detailed diagnostics for understanding filter results
 - 🎯 **Array Matching Control**: Fine-grained control over array matching behavior with `matchInArray` option

 ## Installation